premAI-io/state-of-open-source-ai/fine-tuning.md

 [Dreambooth Image Generation Fine-Tuning](https://dreambooth.github.io)
 ```

-Models like Stable Diffusion can also be fine-tuned to create specific images.
-For example, Stable Diffusion can be provided with a dataset of pet pictures.
-After fine-tuning, the model would be able to generate images of that pet in various styles.
+Models such as [Stable Diffusion](https://stability.ai/stable-diffusion) can also be tailored through fine-tuning to generate specific images.
+For instance, by supplying Stable Diffusion with a dataset of pet pictures and fine-tuning it, the model becomes capable of generating images of that particular pet in diverse styles.

-The dataset for image generation needs to contain two things:
+The dataset for fine-tuning an image generation model needs to contain two things:
-* Text - What is the object in the image
+- **Text**: What is the object in the image
-* Image - The picture itself
+- **Image**: The picture itself

 The text prompts describe the content of each image.
 During fine-tuning, the text prompt is passed into the text encoder portion of Stable Diffusion while the image is fed into the image encoder.
 The model learns to generate images that match the textual description based on this text-image pairing in the dataset. {cite}`octoml-fine-tuning`